-Depending on how your Looker admin has configured your permissions, the default delivery destination may be email, and this setting may not be visible.
+Depending on how your Looker admin has configured your permissions, the default delivery destination may be email, and these options may not be visible.
+Looker admins can specifically give permissions for users and embed users to send and schedule data to third-party integrations.

 Creating and Editing Schedules